Find Your Community

 ASWSU Service and Programming Committees

-Additionally, there are three auxiliaries within ASWSU that provide services to students and the WSU community as a whole.
-The committees are Cougar Choice Housing, Student Legal Services, and KZUU 90.7FM.
+Additionally, there are two auxiliaries within ASWSU that provide services to students and the WSU community as a whole.
+The committees are Student Legal Services and KZUU 90.7FM.
 Membership in these organizations is different from regular clubs or committees.
 They do not meet weekly, but rather provide students with opportunities for employment or participation.

 Asian Pacific American Student Coalition (APASC)